mrolle45/scopetools/docs/Testing.md

 This mostly[^othertests] describes the module [scopestest.py](../scopetools/scopestest.py).
 This is a standalone module, to be run separately as a script.

 Its purpose is twofold:
-- Verify that the models for scope and namespace behavior in Python are correct.
+- Verify that the models for scope and ns behavior in Python are correct.
 - Check that the code implementing those models is correct.

 Performing the test has these steps: